p31d3ng/arch-auto-rice/README.md

 ## To-Do

 - [ ] Xresources file
-- [ ] script to put all configs in place based on VM or Laptop
 - [ ] VS Code configs for Go dev env
 - [ ] Browsers (Chrome & Firefox)
 - [ ] go tool to change theme like i3wm-themer